-using ChatGPT + AI in your job search
+using generative AI in your job search

-DISCLAIMER: Al does not provide the expertise and holistic, individualized approach that the Rawls Career Management Center provides.
-We encourage you to attend our events and workshops, and make an appointment with us in Handshake to get personalized support in your career search.
+DISCLAIMER: While Generative AI tools can be useful, they lack the expertise and personalized, comprehensive approach offered by the Rawls Career Management Center.
+We encourage you to attend our events and workshops and to schedule an appointment with us through Handshake for personalized career support.

-TIPS ON HOW TO USE CHATGPT IN YOUR CAREER & INTERNSHIP SEARCH EFFECTIVELY AND ETHICALLY
+TIPS ON HOW TO USE GENERATIVE AI IN YOUR CAREER & INTERNSHIP SEARCH EFFECTIVELY AND ETHICALLY

-- Check responses for inaccuracies and inclusion of your unique words and voice. - Use specific queries and engage in dialogue by asking follow-up questions. - Use the "Regenerate Response" button to see other options. - Ask for specific responses based on your materials and for responses that use different tones, such as formal, engaging, or casual. - Exercise caution when sharing personally identifiable information with chatbots/Al. For example, if you insert your resume into the chat for feedback, do not include your name, email address, phone number, etc.
+- Check responses for inaccuracies and inclusion of your unique words and voice.
+It is a tool, not a copy-and-paste. - Use specific queries and engage in dialogue by asking followup questions.
+Your results can only be as strong as what prompts you are putting in.
+Think: "Garbage in, garbage out." - Use the "Regenerate Response" button to see other options.
+Adjust the content for better results. - Ask for specific responses based on your materials and for responses that use different tones, such as formal, engaging, or casual. - Protect your data.
+Exercise caution when sharing personally identifiable information with chatbots/Al. For example, if you insert your resume into a generative AI for feedback, do not include your name, email address, phone number, etc.